Ladder99/ladder99/setups/demo/README.md

 # demo

-Demo setup to simulate Ladder99 cameras and hydrant.
+Demo setup to simulate Ladder99 cameras and Glimpse status.